procedural-build/sustainabilitytool-docs/content/index/2_General Guidance.md

 Users will have the option to review their inclusion in projects/reporting packages and company accounts they are linked with.
 To join either, users will have to accept the related invitations.

 To do this, they need to navigate to the row in the ‘Company / Project Invites’ table that says their Project’s name, click on the small cogs at the end of the rows, and then select ‘accept’ for each of their invitations.

 ### [#](#-left-hand-menu) Left hand menu

-Users should use the left-hand bottom menu (below the title, ‘Business Units’) to access their dashboards and reporting packages.
+Users should use the left-hand bottom menu (below the title, ‘business units’) to access their dashboards and reporting packages.

-Please Note: There are different icons used in this menu to show the structure of a Company Project.
+Please Note: There are different icons used in this menu to show the structure of a company project.
 Not all users will be able to see each level, but for reference:

 - The Stacked office icon = Business Unit Names
 - The Crossed Tools = Project Package Names